Livvy Dunne

-Olivia Paige "Livvy" Dunne (born October 1, 2002) is an American artistic gymnast and social media personality.
-A former USA national team member and a current member of the LSU Tigers women's gymnastics team, she is the highest-valued women's college athlete as of 2022.
-Dunne's social media following of over 10 million has resulted in endorsement deals for her name, image, and likeness totaling seven figures.
+Olivia Paige Dunne (born October 1, 2002) is an American influencer and former artistic gymnast.
+She is also a Sports Illustrated swimsuit model and former member of the LSU Tigers women's gymnastics team.
+In 2017, she was named as a member of the US Junior Women's National Team.
+Dunne has a social media following of over 10 million.

 Early life

-Dunne was born in Westwood, New Jersey in 2002 and raised in Hillsdale, New Jersey.
+Dunne was born on October 1, 2002, in Westwood, New Jersey, and grew up in Hillsdale, New Jersey.
 She started her gymnastics training in 2005 at ENA Gymnastics in Paramus, New Jersey.
-By the time she was 14 years old, Dunne was homeschooled by her mother while she spent her days training with her coach Craig Zappa at ENA Gymnastics.
-Though she did not attend her public high school, she managed the high school gymnastics team at Pascack Valley High School with her older sister.
+By the time she was 14 years old, Dunne was homeschooled by her mother, using the Abeka Academy curriculum, while she spent her days training with her coach Craig Zappa at ENA Gymnastics.